Sarah E. Goode: Sarah's later years

-It’s unclear if Sarah worked on more inventions following her folding bed.
+It’s unclear if Sarah worked on more inventions following her folding bed which helped a lot of people.
 However, her husband Archie’s invention of an automatic garbage box was praised by the Chicago Civic Federation and published in a local newspaper in 1895.
 The Paris Exposition of 1900 featured a section called The Exhibit of American Negroes, organized by Thomas J. Calloway and W. E. B. Du Bois, with the help of Henry E. Baker's patent research.
 Sarah E. Goode was one of four women identified in the exhibit's showcase of African American inventors.

 Legacy

 Goode died in Chicago on April 18, 1905 and is buried at the city's Graceland Cemetery.
 In 2012, the Sarah E. Goode STEM Academy, a science and math based school, was opened in south Chicago to honor her contributions.
 The school focuses on science, technology, engineering, and math (STEM) to help prepare students for their careers.
 It is part of the Chicago Public Schools Urban Model High School (UMHS).

 Sarah E. Goode STEM Academy is also a P-TECH school (Pathways in Technology Early College High School).
-P-TECH connects students to employment opportunities in promising fields, and offers a chance to take college courses in high school and to earn credits toward both—known as dual enrolment.
+P-TECH connects students to employment opportunities in promising fields, and offers a chance to take college courses in high school and to earn credits toward both - known as dual enrolment.

 In popular culture

-In 2019, author Vivian Kirkfield published a children’s book about Sarah’s life as an inventor, titled “Sweet Dreams, Sarah.”
+In 2019, author Vivian Kirkfield published a children’s book about Sarah’s life as an inventor, titled Sweet Dreams, Sarah.